Ray Rice: 2011 season

 In the season opener against the Pittsburgh Steelers, Rice gained 107 yards rushing and a rushing touchdown, while recording four receptions for 42 yards and a receiving touchdown in the 35–7 victory.
 This performance was only the second time a running back had gained more than 100 rushing yards against the Steelers defense since the 2009 season, both belonging to Rice.
 In Week 10, he threw his first career passing touchdown on a one-yard completion to tight end Ed Dickson in a loss to the Seattle Seahawks.
 In Week 13, Rice ran for 204 yards against the Cleveland Browns, including a 68-yard touchdown, giving him his fourth 100-yard rushing game of the season as well as his third consecutive year with 1,000 rushing yards.
 In the following game, Rice ran for 103 yards on 26 carries, averaging almost four yards per carry and scoring a touchdown (despite a lost fumble) in a win against the Indianapolis Colts.
 In a Week 17 win against the Cincinnati Bengals, Rice rushed for 191 yards, including a 70-yard touchdown run in the first two minutes of the game and a 51-yard touchdown with less than six minutes left in the fourth quarter; this performance not only earned Rice AFC Offensive Player of the Week but also helped the Ravens seal their first division title under John Harbaugh.
-Rice finished the season with 1,364 yards off 291 attempts averaging 4.7 yards a carry.
+Rice finished the season with 1,364 yards off 291 attempts, averaging 4.7 yards a carry.
 He also had 12 touchdowns.
 He was second in the league in total rush yards and finished first in total yards from scrimmage.
-Rice had 704 receiving yards off 76 catches averaging 9.3 yards a reception.
-Rice was selected to his second Pro-Bowl in 2011 and voted to the NFL All-Pro Team.
+Rice had 704 receiving yards off 76 catches, averaging 9.3 yards a reception.
+Rice was selected for his second Pro Bowl in 2011 and voted to the NFL All-Pro Team.

-Rice was for the most part held in check during the 2012 playoffs, having just 47 touches for 158 yards and being kept out of the endzone in two games against the Houston Texans in the Divisional Round victory and the New England Patriots in the AFC Championship loss.
+Rice was for the most part held in check during the 2012 playoffs, having just 47 touches for 158 yards and being kept out of the end zone in two games against the Houston Texans in the Divisional Round victory and the New England Patriots in the AFC Championship loss.
 He was ranked 22nd on the NFL's Top 100 Players of 2012.